Q&A with Dr. Tammy Torres

 SMC News: What is the makeup of the team of clinicians who will be caring for patients in the Unit?

-In addition to Dr. Bobrin, we have a fully supported, multidisciplinary treatment team, including representation from psychiatry, nursing, mental health therapists, rehabilitation therapists, social work, and case management.
+Dr. Torres: We have a fully supported, multidisciplinary treatment team, including representation from psychiatry, nursing, mental health therapists, rehabilitation therapists, social work, and case management.

 SMC News: In addition to the Inpatient Unit, are there other behavioral health services offered?